mattmorgante/laravel-vegaroo/readme.md

 - Fix micronutrient graph on mobile

 Data Feature / Daily Dozen
-- make the button like it feels that it safes
 - Update weekly report when daily one gets saved after ajax success
 - let a user change a day besides today - check how rescuetime does it
 - Style login/register pages